Punjabi language

-Punjabi is the most widely-spoken first language in Pakistan, with 88.9 million native speakers according to the 2023 Pakistani census, and the 11th most widely-spoken in India, with 31.1 million native speakers, according to the 2011 census.
-It is spoken among a significant overseas diaspora, particularly in Canada, the United Kingdom, the United States, Australia, and the Gulf states.
+Hindko: 5.5 million) according to the 2023 census; and the 11th most widely-spoken in India, with 31.1 million native speakers, according to the 2011 census; making it the third most spoken language in South Asia (after Hindi and Bengali).
+It is also spoken among a significant overseas diaspora, particularly in Canada, the United Kingdom, the United States, Australia, and the Gulf states.